radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 ........******** IP *=CN13 input pins 5-6,7=nc,8-13
 ********........
 IP *=CN14 input pins 5-12
 ```

+### 'L' LCD Check

+-  I2C Display addresses are configured by PCF8574 solder bridge inputs on the LCD modules, these addresses are then configured in Grandorgue and map through the blue pill.
+Expect address 0x38-0x3f for Philips/NXP ICs and 0x20-0x27 for TI.
+The highest address is used when no solder bridges are fitted.
+Note that Grandorgue specifies the addresses in Base10.

 ### 'M' Flash Memory Summary
 Not really a user feature.
 Provided for testing the 'S'ave command.
 ```